 What does this mean in concrete terms?

-1. Specific prevention is not possible, as prevention as part of education always becomes generally effective against the destructive.
+1. Specific prevention is not possible, as prevention as part of education always becomes effective against the destructive.

 4. Working groups are formed in schools, businesses and communities to prevent all forms of dissocial behaviour in a cause-oriented and societal manner.

 So when working groups develop and implement concepts that improve structural conditions and personal circumstances, strengthen children and young people, parents, families and teachers, provide orientation with good examples and clear boundaries, make it possible to learn life in relationships and free spaces, which convey a variety of action competences, conflict resolution and crisis management strategies, then this is effective against many kinds of dissocial behaviour, as it is shown everywhere where work is done in this way in practice.
 In this way, the modest resources and forces available would be pooled.
 This makes them more effective and more available in the long term - an indispensable prerequisite for professional planning and continuous work.
-We know from large-scale programmes that they often do not reach the base, that they are specific, often due to current incidents, and that they end too early.
+We know from large-scale programmes they rarely reach the base, that they are specific, often for current incidents, and that they end too early.

-Empowering people to solve their problems and conflicts constructively
+Empowering people to solve their problems and conflicts

 Our teachers are not prepared for the many students, problems and challenges they face in school today and tomorrow.
 This applies in particular to violence and drugs.
 Training alone is not enough; it is also inadequate.
-If you want to overcome helplessness and feelings of powerlessness, you have to lay the foundations already during the training and to implement and continue a program consistently and continuously!
+If you want to overcome helplessness and feelings of powerlessness, lay the foundations already during the training and to implement and continue a program consistently and continuously!

 Parents are also under-equipped for their important task.
 The media report daily on partner conflicts, marital disputes and family tragedies.
 Abuse, alcohol, drugs, violence and crime often play into one another.

-This is due not only to inadequate life preparation but also to a lack of communication and conflict resolution skills.
-These tragedies, which occur daily in different facets - usually especially children and women suffer as if in martyrdom for a long time - are the decisive motivation for me personally to work in this field.
+This is due not only to an inadequate life preparation but also to a lack of communication and conflict resolution skills.
+These tragedies, which occur daily in different facets - children and women suffer as if in martyrdom for a long time - are the decisive motivation for me to work in this field.
 Citizens - including teachers - are enthusiastic about health promotion and prevention because it can reduce fears and worries, injuries, hardship and death.

 Funds for symptom treatment compared to prevention are in a 99:1 ratio

 Politicians must also recognise that lip service does nothing and that internal security cannot be achieved through stricter laws and an increase in the police force alone.
-The consequences of saving here in the wrong place will soon have to be paid dearly.
+The consequences of saving here in the wrong place will soon have to be paid.
 Effective protection of the interior world has to start in families, kindergartens and schools, also in youth and sports groups: because dissocial behaviour arises in the social process and can only be prevented there.

 But the core question remains what we ourselves, what each of us can do for an effective protection of the inner world.
 Seven suggestions:

-1. A core concern is to make children, young and adult people strong, because the main cause of dissocial behaviour is always weakness.
+1. A core concern is to make children, young and adult people strong, because the main cause of dissocial behaviour is always a weakness.
 The aim is to discover and promote talents, strengthen self-esteem and resilience through self-activity, participation, mediation of success or building a relationship.

 3. If we want to prevent the demand for addictive substances, we must offer young people in particular attractive alternatives and equivalent, realistic, adventurous and experience-oriented.
 This is experienced, for example, in friendships, in social, church or political commitment, in joint enterprises in many areas such as sports, games, dance, music, theatre, culture, art, nature, hiking, animals, languages, technology, sciences or foreign countries.
-This applies equally to adults
+This applies to adults, too.